Hurricane Willa closes in on tourist city of Mazatlan

 MAZATLAN, Mexico (Reuters) - Thousands of people were evacuated, buildings were boarded up and schools closed on Mexico’s Pacific coast on Tuesday as Hurricane Willa threatened to batter tourist resorts with high winds and heavy rains.

-Residents on Monday night sealed off windows and doors with large wooden planks on hotels facing the historic downtown boardwalk of Mazatlan, a popular coastal city in the northwestern state of Sinaloa.
+Residents had sealed off windows and doors with large wooden planks on hotels facing the historic downtown boardwalk of Mazatlan, a popular coastal city in the northwestern state of Sinaloa.

-Willa, which was a Category 4 on the five-step Saffir-Simpson scale, was blowing maximum sustained winds of around 130 miles per hour (209 kph) on Tuesday morning with higher gusts, the Miami-based National Hurricane Center said.
+Willa, which weakened to a Category 3 on the five-step Saffir-Simpson scale on Tuesday morning, was blowing maximum sustained winds of around 125 miles per hour (201 kph) with higher gusts, the Miami-based National Hurricane Center said.
+It had been a Category 4 storm earlier on Tuesday and had reached rare Category 5 status on Monday with winds near 160 mph (260 kph).

-Forecast to be one of the most powerful hurricanes to enter Mexico from the Pacific in recent years, Willa was expected to weaken a bit before striking a few miles south of Mazatlan as soon as Tuesday afternoon.
+Forecast to be one of the most powerful hurricanes to enter Mexico from the Pacific in recent years, Willa was expected to gradually weaken further before striking a few miles south of Mazatlan as soon as Tuesday afternoon.

-On Tuesday morning the storm was about 150 miles (241 km) south-southwest of Mazatlan, the hurricane center said.
-Waves lapping at the city’s beaches had picked up but there was little wind so far.
+On Tuesday morning the storm was about 130 miles (209 km) south-southwest of Mazatlan, the hurricane center said.
+In Mazatlan, a steady rain fell with a slight breeze, while runners and tourists were out on the boardwalk.
+Some young men were surfing the higher-than-usual waves.

-Several other tourist getaways in the state of Nayarit, as well as the beach resort of Puerto Vallarta in Jalisco state, also lie near the path of the storm, which is forecast to bring a “life-threatening storm surge, wind and rainfall,” the hurricane center said.
+Several other tourist getaways in the state of Nayarit, as well as the beach resort of Puerto Vallarta in Jalisco state, also lie near the path of the storm, which is forecast to bring a life-threatening storm surge of ocean water, wind and rainfall, the hurricane center said.

 Nayarit Governor Antonio Echevarria said more than 10,000 people were being evacuated and schools would be closed.
 He warned locals not to defy the storm.